-Back in the theater, I recall those extra large seats.
+Back in the theater, do you recall those extra large auditorium seats?
 I've heard different stories about why there were some oversized seats.
-One was that they were to accommodate larger theater goers, and another story, the one I like, was that the oversized seats were for a lady and her gentleman to share.
+One was that they were to accommodate larger theater goers, and another story was that the oversized seats were for a lady and her gentleman to share.

-Now lets take a break and walk out of the auditorium, through those plush curtains and into the lobby.
+Remember when you took a break and walked out of the auditorium, through those plush curtains and into the lobby?

-There it is, that wonderful concession stand filled with delicious treats.
+There it was, that wonderful concession stand filled with delicious treats.

-Once on the second floor, the Art Deco design continued to make you feel as though you were a special guest in a palace somewhere in Alaska.
+Once you were on the second floor, the Art Deco design continued to make you feel as though you were a special guest in a palace somewhere in Alaska.

-The balcony was amazing, and for me, it was the first movie theater balcony I had ever sat in to watch a movie.
+The balcony was remarkable, and for many in Anchorage, it was the first theater balcony they had ever sat in to watch a movie.

-While Anchorage had several other movie theaters back in the day, including the Denali Theater, and the Impress, none were anywhere near as beautiful or special as the 4th Avenue Theater.
+While Anchorage had several other movie theaters, including the Denali Theater, and the Impress, none were anywhere near as beautiful or special as the 4th Avenue Theater.

-By Anchorage standards in those days, it was a mob scene with kids of all sizes jammed in front of the theater box office to get their tickets.
+By Anchorage standards in those days, it was a mob scene with kids of all sizes jammed in front of the theater box office waiting to get their movie tickets.

 Many years later, on a date with my future wife Mary, we discovered that both of us were in that mob outside the theater waiting to see “Toby Tyler.”

-For those of us who lived in Anchorage back in the day, the 4th Avenue Theater has a very special place in our hearts.
+For those of us who lived in Anchorage, Alaska back then, the 4th Avenue Theater holds a special place in our hearts.

 It was Anchorage's movie palace – it was our movie palace.

-Now, when we see a movie on TV, we ask each other, “did you see this at the 4th Avenue Theater?"
+These days, when we see a movie on TV, we ask each other, “did you see this at the 4th Avenue Theater in Anchorage, Alaska?”